 Both parties in the lawsuit commercially sell hot tubs.
 The defendant offered a prize draw for a luxury whirlpool via Facebook.
 The text said

-“How you can win?
-Simple: like, comment, share this post; like or rate our page.
-Every action gets you a raffle ticket and increases your chance to win.”
+“How can you win?
+It’s simple: like, comment on and share this post; like or rate our page.
+Each action earns you a ticket and increases your chance of winning”.

-The plaintiff, on the other hand, considers it anticompetitive for the defendant to advertise ratings that were submitted in this manner in exchange for participation in a sweepstakes.
+The plaintiff, on the other hand, considers it anti-competitive for the defendant to advertise with ratings that were submitted in this way in return for participation in a competition.
 The Regional Court also saw it that way and ordered the defendant to refrain from advertising with ratings if these ratings were influenced by enabling participation in the sweepstakes in return for submitting a rating.

 As in the previous summary proceedings(see this post), the appeal against this decision was unsuccessful before the Higher Regional Court.
 The OLG ruled that advertising with the ratings in question here was misleading and thus unfair.
 In principle, statements by third parties in advertising have an objective effect and are therefore generally valued more highly than the advertiser’s own statements.
 Therefore, advertising with paid recommendations is inadmissible.
 A customer who makes a recommendation must be free and independent in his judgment.